makersacademy/airport_challenge/README.md

 # Airport Challenge #

 I've split the program into three classes: Airport, Plane and Weather.
-The weather randomly generates whether is is stormy or not, with a bias towards good weather.
+The weather randomly generates whether it is stormy or not, with a bias towards good weather.
 Planes can land or take off depending on their current state.
 If a plane has already landed, it cannot land again and vice versa for take off.
 Errors are raised if airport is full or empty.
 There is a default capacity set for the airport if no capacity is entered when an airport is created.

 ## Feature test: ##
 ```